You are here

 - a description of the adverse event

-- contact details of the reporter.
+- a means of identifying the reporter.

 The information in the internal TGA database is analysed by the TGA for patterns of adverse events that may indicate a safety issue (signal detection).
 The detected safety signal is then assessed and appropriate actions are taken to manage the risks.